fiduswriter/simple-datatables/docs/documentation/Upgrading.md

 document.querySelector('.datatable-wrapper')
 ```

-**Note:** [Class names are now configurable.](classes) So if you rely on the old class names for some reason, you can configurable simple-datatables to use the old class names.
+**Note:** [Class names are now configurable.](classes) So if you rely on the old class names for some reason, you can configure simple-datatables to use the old class names.

 * The `dataIndex` property on `<tr>`s is now called `data-index` and is always a string.